Outline

 Technology

-The Firstrade website is also easy to navigate, but it doesn't have the same amount of information.
+Firstrade also has a user-friendly website, although it does not provide the same amount of information.
 The broker

-also has a trade bar, and it’s more advanced than Schwab’s.
-For instance, you can place trades (including options) right on it
+also has a trading bar, and it is more advanced than Schwab’s.
+For example, users can place trades on it

 Mobile Apps

-In addition to Apple and Android, Schwab clients can use Kindle Fire.
-The broker also has a platform for Apple Watch.
-Unlike Firstrade, Schwab provides free live CNBC streaming.
-The Schwab app also includes mobile check deposit, funds transfer, and bill pay.
+Schwab Mobile is offered for Android and Apple smartphones, tablets, and watches.
+Unlike Firstrade, Schwab provides live CNBC video streaming.
+The Schwab app also includes mobile check deposit, funds transfers, and bill pay.

 Customer Support